Spiking (fintech)

-Spiking is a social trading platform providing financial information about 10 stock exchange markets in Asia and Australia.
-By processing the latest disclosures published on the markets, the platform allows investors to track stocks for moves made by company directors and substantial shareholders.
-It also provides other relevant information, like the main shareholders of companies or the portfolios of sophisticated investors.
+Spiking is a social trading platform based in Singapore.

 Features

-Spiking tracks the sophisticated investors from 10 stock markets in eight countries (ASX, HKEx, BSE, NSE, MYX, PSE, SGX, SET, HNX, HOSE) and sends users real-time notifications whenever these investors transact and made public their filings.
+Spiking tracks the sophisticated investors from 10 stock markets in eight countries (ASX, HKEx, BSE, NSE, MYX, PSE, SGX, SET, HNX, HOSE) and sends users real-time notifications whenever these investors transact and make public their filings.
 The platform consolidates the latest disclosures published on these markets and sends them to mobile devices almost instantaneously.
-All information by public companies and bona fide investors are verified using machine-reading algorithms to scan stock exchange filings.
+All information by public companies and bona fide investors is verified using machine-reading algorithms to scan stock exchange filings.
 The scan is done every minute, and the information is posted almost instantly on the app.

 Spiking users can see who the top 20 shareholders of a company are, the price and quantity of their latest transactions, and the other stocks these investors have in their portfolios.
 The mobile app also allows users to 'follow' their favourite counters or celebrity investors, and keep tabs on their movements.
 The users can form private chat groups.

 The app provides sophisticated investors (those who invest in more than 5 percent of a public-listed company) with resources to conduct due diligence, influence board decisions and access to more intimate knowledge than most other investors.
 It also aggregates recent news headlines, announcements, tweets and buy/sell activity of the companies and investors selected by the user.
 Spiking Forum organizes discussion threads by company for member discussions.

+TradeGPT

+In October 2024, Spiking launched TradeGPT, an AI-driven platform that develops insights and tools for data-driven investment strategies.
+The computing infrastructure is provided by IBM Z systems, initially through the IBM Z ScaleUp Program.
+Previously, in 2023, Spiking was also selected for the fifth class of the IBM Hyper Protect Accelerator, in order to implement IBM’s Hyper Protect technology for encryption and security.